0 Part Course |

 • Further reading

-He trained as a Chartered Accountant at KPMG in South Africa and New Zealand, before moving into industry with Ford Motor Company.
-He held various positions there in financial analysis, budgeting and forecasting until appointed sales planning manager; responsible for forecasting models, production planning and supply logistics.
-He joined a multinational private consultancy group in Australia, as their general manager (finance); in this role, he guided the group through a major change and financial turnaround.
+Having trained as a Chartered Accountant at KPMG in South Africa and New Zealand, he moved into industry with Ford Motor Company, holding positions in financial analysis, budgeting and forecasting.
+When appointed as Sales Planning Manager, our expert became responsible for forecasting models, production planning and supply logistics.
+He joined a multinational private consultancy group in Australia as General Manager of Finance, where he oversaw a period of significant organisational change whilst leading the group through a financial turnaround.

-With an extensive accounting background, he brings accounting knowledge and analytical skills to transactions and renewables financial modelling training.
-The trainer has gained vast financial modelling experience in gas production, electricity generation, energy retailing, waste processing and property development sectors.
+With an extensive accounting background, Redcliffe’s course leader brings accounting knowledge and analytical skills to every session.
+He has gained vast financial modelling experience in gas production, electricity generation, energy retailing, waste processing and property development sectors.

-He’s also built financial models in central government departments, retail enterprises and high-volume online environments.
-He has created, developed and used models to support commercial negotiations, analyse risk, test scenarios and forecast results.
+This trainer has built financial models across central government departments, retail enterprises, and high-volume online environments.
+His experience includes creating and applying models to support commercial negotiations, analyse risk, test scenarios, and forecast outcomes—skills directly informing his expertise in finance modelling for renewable energy projects.

-• Learn the best practices in model structures and logic
+• Learn best practices in model structures and logic

-• Build up, in manageable stages, an entire financial model for a renewable power project
+• Build a complete financial model for a renewable power project using a phased and systematic approach

 • Create flexible revenue, production and cost forecasts